tahoe-lafs/tahoe-lafs/docs/frontends/webapi.rst

  filesystem, the subtree need not be empty; if it isn't, then other references into the subtree will see that the child subdirectories are not modified by this operation.
 Only the link from the given directory to its child is severed.

+ In Tahoe-LAFS v1.9.0 and later, t=unlink can be used as a synonym for t=delete.
+ If interoperability with older web-API servers is required, t=delete should be used.

 Renaming A Child
 ----------------